DevExpress-Examples/wpf-docklayoutmanager-load-an-external-window-or-usercontrol-into-a-documentpanel/Readme.md

 (panel1.Control as UserControl1).SetDataContext(imageInfo);
 ```

-In the example, you can the "Set DataContext for UserControl" button to see this in action.
+In the example, you can the _Set DataContext for UserControl_ button to see this in action.

 ![image](https://user-images.githubusercontent.com/12169834/173901572-b68fad40-747c-412f-af89-dc8bbc99804e.png)